Pros And Cons Of An Eclectic Approach To Therapy

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Requiring a highly skilled therapist
+A highly skilled therapist is required

 Eclectic therapy often requires a well-trained therapist with training and schooling in multiple techniques and various areas of counseling.
 They may attend several courses, classes, or additional education units.
 If a therapist is not educated in more than one type of therapy, using various methods in a trial-and-error project could potentially confuse the client.
 They might not use person-centered techniques but try various forms of therapy to see what works.